Salgac/VPWA-Frontend/README.md

 The app also uses a quasar extension `quenv` to load `.quasar.env.json` file in the root of the project containing custom enviroment variables.
 We use it to specify the `API_HOST` variable containing the URL of our API server.
 This variable is then accessed from inside the `HttpRequest` class, as well as socket inicialization file.
 For the app to know which environment type to use, a `QENV` environment (system) variable needs to be set - `development`, `production` or `test`.

-Messages support HTML syntax so we can highlight a `@username` tag when showing messages.

 Example of `.quasar.env.json`:

 ```json